pin-xyz/take-home/README.md

 ## Getting Started

-1. Start by cloning this repo to your local machine
-2. `cd` to your newly cloned repo and take a look around
+1. `cd` to this directory and take a look around
-3. When ready, run `npm i`
+2. When ready, run `npm i`
-4. Run your development server by running `npm run dev`
+3. Run your development server by running `npm run dev`
-5. Run migrations for our sqlite database `npm run setup`
+> Heads up: You'll need at least Node v18 installed to run this Remix code, although we recommend at least v20.
+If you're unsure how to do this, we recommend installing Node Version Manager (nvm) and then installing node with that.
-6. Open a browser window to `localhost:3000` to view the app
+4. Open a browser window to `localhost:3000` to view the app

 ## Resources & Documentation